-All students in the M.A., Non-degree Graduate Certificate, or Post Master’s Certificate in Theology programs must maintain a cumulative G.P.A. of 3.0 throughout the program.
+All students in the M.A., Post Master’s Certificate, or non-degree certificate programs, must maintain a cumulative G.P.A. of 3.0 throughout the program.
 Any student who does not maintain a cumulative G.P.A. of 3.0 may be withdrawn from the program until such time as he or she has improved the cumulative G.P.A. to required specifications.
-M.Div. or Certificate of Preparation for Ordination students who do not maintain an average above 2.0 for two semesters may be withdrawn from the program.
+Students in the M.Div. or Certificate of Preparation for Ordination, who do not maintain an average above 2.0 for two semesters may be withdrawn from the program.

 Any student who falls slightly short of the prescribed standards may be allowed, under certain circumstances, to continue studies on probation, with the understanding that degree candidacy will not continue until work has improved.
 Students who do not maintain the minimum required G.P.A. after three semesters will be academically dismissed.